 How to make an Americano

-The Americano is a simple drink to make, as long as you can pull a great espresso shot or have a coffee pod machine.
+The Americano is a simple drink to make, as long as you can pull a great espresso shot with an espresso machine or have a coffee pod machine.
 Here’s what you’ll need:

 - 2 shots of freshly brewed espresso